IBM/alchemy-logging/README.md

 import logging

 def foo():
-  alog.debug('FOO', 'Debug line on the FOO channel with an int value %d!', 10) logging.debug3('debug3 line on the MAIN channel')
+  alog.use_channel('FOO').debug('Debug line on the FOO channel with an int value %d!', 10) logging.debug3('debug3 line on the MAIN channel')
 ```